Skip to main content

 Headers Sent by CDN to User and Origin Server

-When a website uses ArvanCloud CDN, requests from visitors to that site will go to ArvanCloud CDN servers instead of the origin server hosting the site.
+When a website uses Arvancloud CDN, requests from visitors to that site will go to Arvancloud CDN servers instead of the origin server hosting the site.
 In response to these requests, the CDN edge server sends a number of headers to the visitor, which can be used to know the status of the sent request as well as the server's response.

 Also, if a request is sent from the CDN edge server to the main website hosting server, headers are added to this request.
 These headers can also be personalized, which is available to users of the Enterprise plan.